Skip to Main Content

 Use within organisations

-Once signed and adopted, the written instruction allows named registered healthcare professionals included in the legislation to supply or administer the medication to the organisation’s staff within the terms of the written instruction.
+Once signed and adopted, the written instruction allows named registered healthcare professionals included in the legislation to supply or administer the medication to those receiving an occupational health service within the terms of the written instruction.
 Those operating under the written instruction must be trained and competent to work in accordance with it.

 Registered healthcare professionals operating under a written instruction should complete a practitioner authorisation sheet (or local equivalent) to declare themselves as having completed the required training and as being competent to work under the written instruction.
 This may be countersigned by the individual’s line manager/clinical supervisor following the local process.
 This is not a legal requirement but is recommended to facilitate a good governance process for the authorisation of those working under a written instruction.